Behandelvormen

 Cognitive behavioral therapy (CBT)

-CBT is a form of psychotherapy that teaches you to look at and deal with problematic situations differently.
-Cognitive behavioral therapy assumes that problems are influenced and maintained by a person's thoughts and behavior.
-By investigating, discussing and changing that behavior and thoughts, psychological complaints decrease.
-During the treatment you actively work with the practitioner to improve your complaints.
+CBT is a form of psychotherapy that teaches you to look at problematic situations differently and to deal with them differently.
+Cognitive behavioral therapy assumes that problems are influenced and maintained by someone's thoughts and behavior.
+By examining, discussing and changing that behavior and those thoughts, the psychological complaints decrease.
+During the treatment, you actively work together with the therapist to improve your complaints.

 Acceptance & Commitment Therapy (ACT)

-ACT is a form of therapy that focuses on accepting your complaints (acceptance).
-You learn to stop the pointless fight with (annoying) emotions, thoughts and physical sensations where possible.
+ACT is a form of therapy in which accepting your complaints is central (acceptance).
+You learn to stop the pointless fight with (difficult) emotions, thoughts and physical sensations where possible.
 This creates space and attention for things that are really important to you (commitment).
-The goal is not to resolve or reduce complaints, but to become more mentally resilient.
+The goal is not to solve or reduce complaints, but to become mentally more resilient.

 Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR is a therapy for people who continue to suffer from the consequences of a shocking experience, such as a serious traffic accident or a violent crime.
-This is sometimes referred to as a 'trauma'.
-Some events can have a profound impact on people's lives.
-A large number of those affected process these experiences on their own.
-In others, psychological complaints develop.
-This often concerns memories of the shocking event that keep coming back, including frightening images (flashbacks) and nightmares.
-EMDR will gradually cause the memories to lose their strength and emotional charge.
-So it becomes easier and easier to think back to the original event.
+This is sometimes referred to as a ‘trauma’.
+Some events can have a profound impact on people’s lives.
+A large proportion of those affected ‘process’ these experiences on their own.
+Others develop psychological complaints.
+These are often memories of the shocking event that continue to intrude, including frightening images (flashbacks and reliving) and nightmares.
+EMDR will gradually cause the memories to lose their power and emotional charge.
+It therefore becomes increasingly easier to think back to the original event.
 EMDR can also be used for other complaints, such as low self-esteem and fear of failure.

 Downloads